Aquanty/rtd-hgs/docs/source/index.rst

-Transport ! input ! heat transfer Heat transfer To enable heat transfer, you must define the temperature species in the solute definition block as described in Chapter
+Transport ! input ! heat transfer Heat transfer To enable heat transfer, you must define the temperature species in the solute definition block as described in Chapter :ref:`sec:solute-definition` .
+The thermal properties of the solids are specified in the material property file.
+The following instructions can be used to control the heat transfer solution:
-`[sec:solute-definition] <#sec:solute-definition>`__.
-The thermal
-properties of the solids are specified in the material property file.
-The following instructions can be used to control the heat transfer
-solution:

 --------------